AiCorsair/Python-Case-Study-365-Data-Science-Customer-Segmentation-in-Marketing/README.md

 The project included data cleaning, exploration, feature engineering, clustering algorithms implementation, and results interpretation.
 We applied two widely used clustering techniques: **K-Means** and **Hierarchical Clustering**.

-The analysis segmented a sample of over `3,800` members (representing the entire population) to identify trends like acquisition channels and geographic influences.
+The analysis segmented a sample of over `3,800` members (representing the entire population) to identify patterns in acquisition channels and geographic influences.
 These insights will assist the marketing team in prioritizing resources during campaigns.

 The `Customer_Data.csv` file includes: